AntSorokin/Array/README.md

 # Array
-Dynamically resizable array written in C
+Dynamically resizable array written in C with memory and bounds checking